beckadamtheinventor/M3EC/README.md

 - fortune-able blocks (such as ores)
 - item dropping blocks (such as campfires)
 - recipes of all default vanilla types
+- as many languages as supplied

+## Currently Broken Features
 - armor and armor materials
 - tools and tool materials
-- as many languages as supplied